 Whatever the media type you're trying to revise for modern use, keep in mind what’s changed as you edit.
 Reducing the bloat and refocusing the purpose can go a long way to getting your legacy content ready for a new life!

 Let’s look at how you can actually take this legacy content and breath some new life into it!

 Converting text is a simple process to go from legacy content to engaging online courses.
 You’ll want to consolidate what you have into a single space first.
 From there, cut the bloat and duplicates so you have the core information you need.
 Then start looking for ways to condense the information you have.
 You want to deliver the most concise knowledge possible so your audience will get the most value from your online training course.

 Once your text has been edited and condensed to what you need, you can upload it into your online course creation software.
 If you just want to upload directly, there’s a document screen template that’s common for most platforms.
 If you can make your text-based content into an interactive online course, you’ll be able to keep your audience engaged.
-A great way to do this is using clickable templates that expand to share more information.

 Video can be the trickiest of legacy content to convert if you lack video editing resources or time.
 Same as with text, you’ll want to start by gathering all of your video content into one place you can see at a glance.
-This might be difficult to accomplish on local storage, so we recommend making sure you have space to hold everything on the cloud if not locally.
+This might be difficult to accomplish on local storage, so we recommend making sure you have space to hold everything on the cloud, if not locally.

 As you gather everything, delete duplicates, older content that just can’t be saved, and anything you don’t think will be worth salvaging (it’s always easier to re-record).
 You’ll also want to start thinking about how to break everything down into five-minute clips.
 Visual content delivered in smaller chunks can increase knowledge retention by 80%.
 This can be very helpful if you only get one shot at sharing your course content or if you don’t want to repeat the same knowledge.